sunpy/sunpy.org/project/roadmap.rst

 This section describes the roadmap for the SunPy project which includes the **sunpy** core library.
 This roadmap is discussed and reviewed at the yearly SunPy coordination meeting.
-It provides a broad outline of what areas we will be investing our time and energy in.
+It provides a number of large but well scoped areas of future development that are priorities for the project.

 Spectra
 *******